Fruitsbytes/Laravel-Moncash-Example/README.md

 Note: Some extensions are required for specific strategies but you can switch strategies in the `config/moncash.php `file.

-3) Migrate the database (Make sur the configurations OK)
+4) Migrate the database (make sure the configurations is OK)
 ```shell
 php artisan migrate
 ```